discord-net/Discord.Net/docs/guides/int_basics/application-commands/intro.md

 > [!NOTE]
 > This guide shows the manual way of creating and handling application commands.
 We recommend using the Interaction Framework because it allows you to work with application commands
-> and handling interactions in a much simpler and structurized way.
+> and handle interactions in a much simpler and structurized way.
 You can find more info in the [InteractionsIntro].

 ## What is an application command?